 Being alert to the needs of people for greater ease and convenience can be the trigger for an innovative solution.
 The perseverance of Johannes Gutenberg led to the invention of the printing press

-Generalizing from a specific observation or experience and then specializing from there to a specific application in a different setting is the secret behind idea breeding.
-Johannes Gutenberg associated more broadly from the capability of a cloth press to impart a non-specific shape onto a flat surface and, in so doing, was able to breed a printing press that had the capability to impart text characters onto paper
+Generalizing from a narrower observation or experience and then specializing from there to a narrower application in a different setting is the secret behind idea copying.
+Johannes Gutenberg associated more broadly from the capability of a cloth press to impart a non-narrower shape onto a flat surface and, in so doing, was able to copy that and develop a printing press that had the capability to impart text characters onto paper